 It’s also available to use in New Zealand so super handy if you’re moving on from Oz.

-You can easily filter the different type of accommodation you’re looking for, and what facilities are deal breakers to you.
+You can easily filter the different types of accommodation you’re looking for, and what facilities are deal-breakers for you.
 This part is also really handy because you might just need to find a public toilet or a launderette nearby and you can filter those too.